Adaptive Linear Estimating Equations

-\end{theorem} See the Appendix for a proof of this theorem.
-A few comments regarding Theorem~\ref{theo:1d-clt} are in order.
-First, when an asymptotically optimal allocation rule is used to achieve the optimal regret in~\cite{lai1985asymptotically} with sample size $s_{n,k} \asymp \log n$ for each suboptimal arm, or a sub-optimal rule is used to achieve $s_{n,k}= \text{polylog}(n)$.
-The classical martingale CLT applies to the optimal arm (if unique) for such asymptotically optimal or sub-optimal allocation rules, and one may obtain a valid confidence interval for the optimal arm from the standard OLS estimator~\cite{Lai1982}.
-However, such CIs are not guaranteed for suboptimal arms.
-The above theorem allows us to construct CIs for all the arms.
+First, the above theorem enables us to construct valid CI in the estimation of the mean $\theta^*_k$ for a sub-optimal arm $k$ when employing an asymptotically optimal allocation rule to achieve the optimal regret in~\cite{lai1985asymptotically} with sample size $ \sum_{ t \leq n}x_{t,k} \asymp \log n$, or when using a sub-optimal rule to achieve $\text{polylog}(n)$.
+On the other hand, the classical martingale CLT is applicable to the optimal arm (if unique) under such asymptotically optimal or sub-optimal allocation rules.
+Consequently, one may obtain a valid CI for the optimal arm from the standard OLS estimate~\cite{Lai1982}.
+However, it is important to note that such CIs are not guaranteed for sub-optimal arms.

-Next, while Theorem~\ref{theo:1d-clt} holds for any $s_0$ diverging to infinity but of smaller order than $s_{n,k}$, possibly dependeing on $k$, the rate of convergence of $\sum_{t = 1}^n w_{t, k} \epsilon_k$ to normality is improved by choosing large $s_0$.
-In practice, one should choose $s_0$ slightly smaller than the best known lower bound of $s_{n,k}$.
+Next, while Theorem~\ref{theo:1d-clt} holds for any $s_0$ diverging to infinity but of smaller order than $s_{n,k}$ ( which may depend on $k$), the convergence rate of $\sum_{1\leq t \leq n} w_{t, k} \eps_t$ to normality is enhanced by choosing a large value for $s_0$.
+In practical terms, it is advisable to choose an $s_0$ that is slightly smaller than the best-known lower bound for $s_{n,k}$.

-Finally, The choice of function $f$ determines the efficiency of ALEE estimator.
-For instance, taking function $f = 1/x$, we obtain an estimator with asymptotic variance of order $ 1/\{s_0 \log^2(s_{n,k}/s_0 )\}$, which is only better than what one would get using stopping time results by a logarithmic factor.
+Finally, the choice of function $f$ determines the efficiency of ALEE estimator.
+For instance, taking function $f(x) = 1/x$, we obtain an estimator with asymptotic variance of order $ 1/\{s_0 \log^2(s_{n,k}/s_0 )\}$, which is only better than what one would get using stopping time results by a logarithmic factor.
 In the next Corollary, an improved choice of $f$ yields near optimal variance up to logarithmic terms.